dev-mendes/airbnb_crawler/README.md

 -----

-Restaurants are searched by city and state.
+Restaurants are searched by city and state

-Run the crawler:
+Run the crawler
     >>> cd airbnb-project
     >>> scrapy crawl restaurants -a city="Denver, CO"
     >>> scrapy crawl restaurants -a city="New York, NY"

-The crawler accepts the additional parameter "category", which can be: "cafes", "bakeries", "grocery-stores", "restaurants".
+The crawler accepts the additional parameter "category", which can be: "cafes", "bakeries", "grocery-stores", "restaurants"

     >>> cd airbnb-project
     >>> scrapy crawl restaurants -a city="Denver, CO" -a category="cafes"